maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

     - Regular review sessions and cross-team workshops.
     -
 - ### Thoughts and questions:
   - Early identification of risks is only useful if organizations actually act on the findings.
   - The suggestion to promote a security culture stands out, since it shifts TM from being a one-time exercise to becoming part of everyday development.
   - Are automated TM tools reliable enough to reduce workload, or do they risk missing threats?
+   ---

 ## 2. Infosec Scene Podcast

-**Darknet Diaries Episode:** *[insert episode]*
+**Darknet Diaries Episode:** *Episode 25: Alberto*

-- Key points:
-  -
-  -
+- Alberto, a 41-year-old Uruguayan.
+A skilled and well-credentialed InfoSec professional (former Interpol specialist) detected and responsibly reported a critical vulnerability  on a medical provider's website, but two years later, he was framed as the perpetrator of a ransomware attack.

+- On the Saturday morning of 2015, his girlfriend wanted to log into the medical institute to access her health record.
+When he poked around the website, and was able to log in as the admin easily.
+He had access to every single information on their system.
+This was a severe vulnerability.

+- He immediately sent an email to the Uruguayan CERT, and they resolved it.
+But he knew that t

+- In Feb 2017, someone hacked the same server.
+Alberto was one main suspects.
+The interpol visited his home, where Alberto told them everything and how exactly he found the issue 2 years ago.
+The police were suspicious of him and decided to hold him in jail.

+- During the home search, the police found hacking tools, crypto wallets, security equipment, and paraphernalia like a rubber ducky and an Anonymous mask in his home.
+Rather than recognizing them as standard InfoSec tools or educational props, they used this as confirmation of guilt.

+- The police also found 30 credit cards and 13,000 Euros in cash, which increased their suspicion, but Alberto claimed he needed them for crypto trading.

+- High psychological pressure and threats toward his family pushed Alberto into a false confession.

+- They powered on devices instead of creating forensically sound disk images and left a large portion of Alberto’s devices and data unexamined, jeopardizing evidence integrity.

+- The incident devastated his girlfriend’s mental health, resulted in the loss of their relationship, and inflicted trauma that lasted well beyond the incident.

+- This was the first time a hacker had gone to prison in Uruguay, so it was a big deal.
+The police may have hyped up the story too, thinking it was a great achievement for them to have captured a dangerous hacker.

+- Once in prison, Alberto was showered with admiration by other inmates, earning status as “the hacker,” very different from how law enforcement treated him.

+- After spending nine months in prison, Alberto was set free.
+To Alberto, the investigation went wrong in a million ways.
+The police weren’t knowledgeable enough on how to handle this case, and didn’t take all the evidence, and they handled the evidence poorly.

+Security Community vs. Legal Perception
+The episode poses a key question: why do security professionals embrace hacker culture?
+The answer lies in that very closeness to their adversaries—it’s a practical necessity for defending networks effectively.

-- Lessons learned / observations:
+- ### Lessons learned:
-  -
-  -
-- Questions / Ideas:
-  -
+  - Even when vulnerabilities are reported responsibly, organizations may not act, leaving both systems and the ethical hacker exposed.
+  - This case highlights the risk of bias: investigators saw Alberto’s hacker tools as incriminating instead of professional.
+  - The stigma around “hackers” damages the trust needed between security professionals and law enforcement.
+  - Security is not just technical; it deeply affects people’s lives, relationships, and reputations.

-  -
+- Questions:
+  - Could mandatory security training for investigators prevent these kinds of miscarriages of justice?
+  - How can organizations create safer channels for responsible disclosure so ethical hackers don’t risk becoming suspects?

 ---

 ## a) Security Hygiene